airen/vw-layout/README.md

 ## Usage

-If your project USES a webpack, you can add the associated PostCSS plug-in configuration to the `postcssrc.js` file.
+If your project uses a webpack, you can add the associated PostCSS plug-in configuration to the `postcssrc.js` file.

     module.exports = {
         "plugins": {